cdellacqua/stores.js/README.md

 State management made simple.

+**✨ with an integrated effect system ✨**

 Stores are a simple yet powerful way to manage an application state.
 Some examples of stores can be found in Svelte (e.g. writable, readable) and Solid.js (e.g. createSignal).

-This package provides a framework-agnostic implementation of this concept.
+This package provides a framework-agnostic implementation of this concept and a supporting effect system that can be used in conjunction with (or as an alternative to) explicit subscriptions.

 [NPM Package](https://www.npmjs.com/package/universal-stores)